Leonbremer/namematch/readme.md

 ## The code

 The code is a work in progress.
 Unfortunately I cannot share the data of the application.
-Also, the module parameters.py contains personal paths to files.
-When interested in replication one should create their own file with path information.
+The module parameters.py contains personal paths to files and is therefore omitted here.

 ## Accompanying article and referencing